hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Example**

-Retrieve a listing of datasets shared by this server.
+Retrieve a listing of all the datasets and embed the `info` metadata for each one in the catalog.

 ```
 http://server/hapi/catalog?include=all